cleontin/cleontin.github.io/_tabs/about.md

 I usually try to understand how everything is working and why.

 I have almost 20 years of experience working in IT, mostly with networks devices and protocols but also programming, automation, databases, etc.
-I learned a lot during theses years, but I have little experience in writing down my ideas.
+I learned a lot during theses years but I have little experience in writing down my ideas.

 This site will mainly be my exercise for writing, and I hope it will be useful for anyone reading it.
 I will start with a few easy topics but I want to move on to more advanced ones.